The 4 BEST Day Trips from Tokyo

 • Hot springs – You can stay in a traditional Japanese inn with a private hot spring or you can try one of the public hot springs.

 • Kanma-ga-Fuchi Abyss – This is a little gorge with a roaring river.
 There’s an easy-to-walk path along the river.
 The highlight of the abyss, though, is a line of over 70 Jizo statues along the path.
 It requires a 15-minute walk from the nearest bus stop, but so worth it.
-Make sure to schedule time to see this atmospheric sight.
+Make sure to schedule a time to see this atmospheric sight.

 • Kinugawa Onsen village – This is another hot spring resort village with lots of traditional Japanese inns.
-It’s also the location of Tobu World Square, an amusement park of miniature sized famous world buildings and Edo Wonderland, is a recreation of a seventeenth-century Edo.
-People are dressed up in Edo era characters like samurai and courtesans.
-You can wear a kimono, eat Edo era food, and try out Edo-period jobs/crafts.
+It’s also the location of Tobu World Square, an amusement park of miniature-sized famous world buildings and Edo Wonderland, is a recreation of a seventeenth-century Edo.
+People are dressed up in Edo-era characters like samurai and courtesans.
+You can wear a kimono, eat Edo-era food, and try out Edo-period jobs/crafts.

 • Nikko Tamozawa Imperial Villa – This is the restored villa of the imperial family.
 It’s closed on Tuesdays, which was the day I was in Nikko.